 In summary, immunotherapy is a very welcome addition to our treatments for TNBC, and it is vital to have a PDL1 test if you have secondary TNBC to determine whether this would be useful.
 Finally, immunotherapy is also in development for early TNBC to prevent recurrence..

-Delivering chemotherapy precisely to where it’s required: antibody-drug conjugates
+Delivering chemotherapy precisely to where it’s required

 Antibodies are proteins that can “stick on” to specific targets in the body.
 They are used by our immune system to identify viruses and other infection.
 However, they can also be manufactured to attach to any target.
 Scientists have used this fact to create antibodies that can attach to TNBC cells.
 In addition, a small amount of chemotherapy can be added to the antibody.
 This is called an “antibody-drug conjugate” or ADC.